The Little Prince Programme

 The Little Prince is Produced by The Egg Theatre Royal Bath

-The Egg at Theatre Royal Bath is the only theatre in the South West of England dedicated to producing and presenting work with exacting artistic standards for children and young people.
+The Egg at Theatre Royal Bath is dedicated to producing and presenting work with exacting artistic standards for children and young people.
 A hub for creativity, learning and culture, the company presents a year-round programme of productions and engagement for people aged 0+.

 The Egg advocates for beauty, joy and profound curiosity in its work.
 Toby's adaptation of The Little Prince embodies these values.
 With such a light touch he is able to offer audiences surprising insights into our very existence, transcending the noise of everyday life and getting right to the heart of what it means to be human.
 We're very excited to be sharing this meditative gem of a show with audiences of young people and their adults and hope it piques their interest in what live performance can offer.